hphilpotts/Forage-Project-3-General-Assembly-SEI-66/hp-readme.md

 Again, a change of image is accepted but not saved.
 After reading the documentation, updating the `profile_detail` view with `request.FILES` as follows seemed to be the solution: `profile_form = UpdateProfileForm(request.POST, request.FILES, instance=request.user.profile)` - and it works!

 Show/hide functionality added to User Profile form.
+I started working on User Delete functionality but got: `relation "main_app_board" does not exist` - will attempt to implement later if possible.

+Instead I have moved onto User Profile Index.
+Rudimentary index page added.
+Now adding 'view other user' page which will link from a user.